For surfers dreaming of world class waves in a secluded spot in Costa Rica, Witch’s Rock is the place to go.

 Can You Drive to Witch’s Rock, Costa Rica?

-Also keep in mind that if and when the Playa Naranjo sector is open again, if you drive, you will need to walk from one end of the beach to the surf break, at least 30 minutes on very hot sand.
+If you plan to drive there to surf, you will need to walk from one end of the beach to the surf break, at least 30 minutes on very hot sand.
 The parking lot is near the south end of the beach and the break is on the north end of the beach.

 Witch’s Rock Boat Trips